 Your teenager might think they know it all when it comes to style, but choosing an outfit to wear to a wedding is not something you should let them do on their own.
 Of course, they can help choose their outfit, but leaving it entirely in their hands could lead to some poor decision-making.
 You’ll basically want to follow the same guidelines as you would for yourself—nothing too casual or too risqué.

 Just as important as how your child looks is how they feel.
-Do a trial run in the outfit to see how long they can comfortably wear it.
+Do a trial run in the outfit to see how long the little ones can comfortably wear their kids' wedding clothes.
 Be cautious of things like shoes they’re not used to wearing, collars that rub their neck wrong, and tights that don’t fit right.
 An uncomfortable kid is not someone you want to mess with on someone’s wedding day!